 - Is your labelling correct for the market in which you are selling the good?

 - Where are your product components sourced?
 Are your partners and key third parties operating as usual?

 Contact a Trade Commissioner in the U.K. or the EU

 Canadian companies looking for more information, including on how to expand their activities in the U.K., should contact the Canadian Trade Commissioner Service in the U.K.

 Canadian companies looking for more information on the EU, including on how to expand their activities there, should contact the Trade Commissioner Service to receive assistance from one of our 24 offices in the EU.

 Contact Export Development Canada to learn how it can help you manage risk, secure financing or access working capital so you can grow your business with confidence.

 - The U.K. leaves the EU on January 31, 2020 - Find out what this means to you (Gov.UK)

 - Brexit preparedness (European Commission)

-- Brexit Customs Guide for Businesses in the EU (European Commission)
+- How to prepare for Brexit – Customs guide for businesses (European Commission)